Need a Motivation Boost? This One is For You!

 Pro Tip: If you're disappointed with your progression, it's probably because you're not paying attention to the right things.

 The power of keeping a journal is a new concept for me, but I feel compelled to pass on this gift.
-Not only should you be taking and comparing progress pictures, but you should be making videos of your form, and taking note of how you feel along your fitness journey.
+Not only should you be taking and comparing progress pictures, but you should be making videos of your form, and taking note of how you feel along your fitness journey, and paying attention to how your activewear fits.
 By tracking everything, not just your weight or measurements, you'll be able to see the progression in your mental state, your form, your strength, as well as your physique.

 What You Resist Persists....